khodjiyev2o/SUMM-AI/README.md

 Responses codes:

-``200`` - Success
+``204`` - Success

 ``404`` - Not Found

-**All these endpoints should be requested with the email and password in the Authentication headers
+**All these endpoints should be requested with the token in the Authentication headers